Ohio finds numerous problems at troubled county jail

 Brian Klak, a longtime Cuyahoga County corrections officer and union official with the Ohio Patrolmen’s Benevolent Association, said overcrowding has been a problem at the downtown jail, which consists of two towers, for years.
 He said it became more acute when the county took over the city of Cleveland’s jail operations early last year.

-Persistent lockdowns called “red zoning,” which result in prisoners being forced to remain in their cells for periods exceeding 24 hours, began in 2015 when the county took over two suburban jails, reducing the number of correction officers at the downtown facility, Klak told The Associated Press.
-During red zoning, one corrections officer might be required to keep watch on as many as four housing units while the prescribed staffing plan is one officer for each unit, Klak said.
+Persistent lockdowns called “red zoning,” which result in prisoners being forced to remain in their cells for periods exceeding 24 hours, began in 2015 when the county took over two suburban jails, reducing the number of corrections officers at the downtown facility, Klak told the Associated Press.
+During red zoning, one corrections officer might be required to keep watch on as many as four housing units, while the prescribed staffing plan is one officer for each unit, Klak said.

 “This didn’t evolve in a couple of months or a couple of years,” he said.